Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Just north of the information center, a few steps off the DP-3404 is the private Albergue O Casteliño (+34 615 99 71 69) if your day ends here.

 After the information center, on the intersection with the DP-3404, you turn left onto this main road.
-In 400 meters you come to the Café Bar O Casteliño with a very, very friendly dog wagging his tail and inviting you to stay and pet him for a while!
+After 400 meters you come to the Café Bar O Casteliño with a very, very friendly dog wagging his tail and inviting you to stay and pet him for a while!
 Now there is a sales coup if I ever saw one!

 Café Bar O Casteliño on day three of the Camino FinisterreCafé Bar O Casteliño